 Whether this difference is due to women having more innate anxiety or stressful lives is up for debate, but the difference is interesting nonetheless.

 So what can we do to minimize our nightmares and maximize our restful sleep?
 For one, 93 percent of Americans say a comfortable mattress is important for a good night’s sleep.
 Experts agree that reducing your day-to-day stress also helps you sleep better.
-And room temperature, what and when you eat, and technology all matter a lot as well.
+And what and when you eat, and technology all matter a lot as well.

 Rest easy knowing that we grant permission for you to share the images found here in your publication.
 Just don’t sleep through the alarm: We request that you link back to this page to give the authors proper credit.